 What the legislature has failed to inform the public is that as your local tax collections increase, the state reduces the amount of funds sent to the district – shifting the responsibility of funding education from the state to the local taxpayers.
 San Angelo ISD does not benefit from increased local tax collections.

 The Texas Education Code requires an annual audit of the district's financial statements.
 The Board of Trustees selected Eide Bailly, CPA, LLP, a firm of licensed certified public accountants to audit this year's financial statements.
 Download full reports for the past 5 years below.

 The following investment reports provides monthly information and analysis on the District's investments.

 As part of our continuing commitment to transparency and accountability to our community, and in accordance with the Texas Comptroller’s Transparency Star Program criteria for local governments, San Angelo ISD maintains summary information about its outstanding debt.

 Click on the link below to access San Angelo ISD's debt information.

 The Financial Integrity Rating System of Texas (Schools FIRST) is administered by the Texas Education Agency and calculated on information submitted to TEA via the district's Public Education Information Management System (PEIMS) submission each year.
 The Schools FIRST accountability rating system assigns one of four financial accountability ratings to Texas school districts, with the highest being “Superior Achievement,” followed by “Above-Standard Achievement,” “Standard Achievement” and “Substandard Achievement.”
-For the 18th year in a row, the San Angelo Independent School District has earned a rating of “Superior Achievement” with a perfect score on the rating criteria.
+For the 19th year in a row, the San Angelo Independent School District has earned a rating of “Superior Achievement” with a score of 98 on the rating criteria.